Great Tribulation: How to Discern Truth from Deception

 Great Tribulation sermon video audio notes

 The Lord Jesus said, “….then shall be great tribulation....”
 Jesus said then.
 What did Jesus mean by then?
 The modern doctrine says the great tribulation is a future event.
 Is it?
 It has been predicted again and again by the Dispensationalists.
 Again and again, they have been wrong.
-In the past Darby, Larkin, Dake, Scofield, Ryrie, etc. have frightened people with the dreaded great tribulation.
+In the past, Darby, Larkin, Dake, Scofield, Ryrie, etc., have frightened people with the dreaded great tribulation.
 They were wrong then.
-Today a host of others shout the “soon coming” great tribulation.
-They too are wrong.
-In fact, I do not know of a single prediction they have been correct about.
+Today, many others shouted the “soon coming” great tribulation.
+They, too, are incorrect.
+I do not know of a single prediction they have been correct about.
 Is the great tribulation of Matthew 24:21 a future event?

-The reason we ask this seemingly silly question is because of the context of Matthew 24:21.
+We ask this seemingly silly question because of the context of Matthew 24:21.
 Jesus is not talking about a great tribulation coming upon the world in the distant future.
 Does this sound shocking to us?

-Today’s lesson should reveal Jesus was teaching his disciples the great tribulation would come upon the region of Judaea and specifically Jerusalem.
+Today’s lesson should reveal that Jesus was teaching his disciples that the great tribulation would come upon the region of Judaea, specifically Jerusalem.
 This great tribulation would come because of the religious system.
-It came upon the generation Jesus Christ came (those who pierced him – Rev 1:7).
+It came upon the generation Jesus Christ came from (those who pierced him—Rev 1:7).
 The tribulation removed the kingdom of God from the Jewish religious system and gave it to the church.

 I. This Context

-Context is the most important ingredient for proper Biblical interpretation.
-Any verse studied must be studied in context.
-Context means the setting of the verse.
-We looked to see the surroundings and what was happening at the time.
+Context is the most critical ingredient for proper Biblical interpretation.
+We must study any verse in context, which means the setting of the verse.
+We look to see the surroundings and what was happening at the time.
 If we want to properly understand Matthew 24:21 and the time of the great tribulation, we must understand the context.

 Great Tribulation sermon video audio notes